book cover

 In the last ten minutes of baking, you can also cover your loaf pan with tin foil to ensure the top doesn’t get overcooked and come out dark brown.

-Why Did My Pumpkin Bread Not Rise?
+Pumpkin Bread Not Rising

 There are a few reasons why your pumpkin bread isn’t coming out perfectly fluffy: